 The organisation team of the Postharvest 2020 conference has a goal of “shaking things up” with a strong emphasis on new researchers and students.
 As an example, we have invited mid-career keynote speakers, and will be promoting postgrad students with quick-fire poster presentations, workshops on publishing, and active mentoring.
 We will be making available a conference App that will assist attendees in creating and maintain new interactions and relationships.
-Interactive workshops, social events and field trips that will include a field visit to Plant and Food kiwifruit breeding site, and a tour of Hobbiton and dinner at the famed Hobbiton Green Dragon pub.
+Interactive workshops, social events and field trips that will include a visit to Plant & Food Research's Te Puke Research Centre, and a tour of Hobbiton and dinner at the famed Hobbiton Green Dragon pub.

 In terms of science scope, the conference will be devoted exclusively to biological and technological postharvest research of fresh horticultural produce.
 This includes postharvest storage, treatments and underpinning mechanisms, quality evaluation, packaging, handling and distribution of fruit, vegetables and flowers, but excluding grains, nuts and forages.